-We believe everyone should have a cosy bed this Christmas.
+We believe everyone should have a safe bed this Christmas.
 But much more than that, we believe everyone should have a place to call home.

-To find out more about the Welcome Centre, our collaboration with other organisations and how the pandemic has shaped our work, download the 2020-2021 Welcome Centre report.
+To find out more about the Welcome Centre and our collaboration with other organisations, download the 2021-2022 Welcome Centre report.

 History of the service and public support